craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 The Pallets is a Ground Level with access to the Upper at [[#The Rafters]].

 #### The Stamping Line
+East of [[#The Pallets]], a series of machines and conveyers link and weave across the ground of this area.

 The Stamping Line is a Ground Level with access to the Upper at [[#The Rafters]].